fluxninja/aperture/docs/content/get-started/playground/playground.md

 This will start a cluster with the name `aperture-playground`.

-Once done, you can delete the cluster with following command:
+Once done, you can delete the cluster with the following command:

 ```sh
 kind delete cluster --name aperture-playground
 ```

-Alternatively, you can use [`ctlptl`](https://github.com/tilt-dev/ctlptl) to start a cluster with built-in local registry for Docker images:
+Alternatively, you can use [`ctlptl`](https://github.com/tilt-dev/ctlptl) to start a cluster with a built-in local registry for Docker images:

 ```sh
 ctlptl apply -f playground/ctlptl-kind-config.yaml
 ```

-Once done, you can delete the cluster and registry with following command:
+Once done, you can delete the cluster and registry with the following command:

 ```sh
 ctlptl delete -f playground/ctlptl-kind-config.yaml